udon2/udon2.github.io/benchmarks.markdown

 ---

 # Comparison to other available Python packages
 We have benchmarked our code on [cs-ud-train-l.conllu](https://github.com/UniversalDependencies/UD_Czech-PDT/raw/r1.2/cs-ud-train-l.conllu) from UDv1.2 (68 MiB, 41k sentences, 800k words) and compared it with the other available libraries providing a Python API.
-All benchmarks were run 30 times on Ubuntu 20.04 and Windows 10 installed on the machine equipped with Intel(R) Core(TM) i7-8750H CPU @ 2.20GHz.
+All benchmarks were run 30 times on Ubuntu 20.04 (64-bit Python) and Windows 10 (32-bit Python) installed on the machine equipped with Intel(R) Core(TM) i7-8750H CPU @ 2.20GHz.

 | Package     | OS          | Memory, MiB | Load, s             | Save, s            | Read, s            | Write, s            | Text, s            | Relchain, s        |
 | ----------- | ----------- | ----------- | ------------------- | ------------------ | ------------------ | ------------------- | ------------------ | ------------------ |